mariam138/sea-conquest/README.md

     This then fixed the issue of the instructions showing regardless of the letter input.

-2. Upon initial deployment after building the start screen of the game, the game would not load in the terminal due to a **ModuleNotFoundError"** saying that the **"rich"** module was not named
+2. Upon initial deployment after building the start screen of the game, the game would not load in the terminal due to a **ModuleNotFoundError"** saying that the **"rich"** module was not named.
+I had initially installed the **rich** module using the git terminal, which came up with the message saying the requirement was already satisfied.

 ## Deployment